CAIA® Level I Study Guide (2026)

 Common Mistakes

 Treating it like a CFA exam.
-The CAIA tests different skills.
-Less calculation, more conceptual understanding of alternative asset characteristics, structures, and risks.
-Adjust your study approach accordingly.
+The CAIA tests different skills: less calculation, more conceptual understanding of alternative asset characteristics, structures, and risks.
+Adjust your study approach to match.

 Skipping ethics.
-Ethics is tested at Level I and can make the difference for borderline candidates.
-It is also the most straightforward section if you prepare for it.
+Ethics is tested at Level I and can tip a borderline candidate over the line.
+It is also the most straightforward section once you prepare for it.

 Not enough practice questions.
-Reading the CAIA curriculum without working through questions is the same trap candidates fall into on any exam.
+Reading the CAIA curriculum without working questions is the same trap candidates fall into on every exam.
 Active recall beats passive reading.

 The no-calculator policy catches candidates off guard.
-Practice all calculations by hand during your study period.
-Do not rely on a calculator during practice and then face mental math on exam day.
+Do every calculation by hand during your study period.
+Do not lean on a calculator in practice and then hit mental math on exam day.

 Free Resources